dell/omnia/docs/source/Troubleshooting/knownissues.rst

 1. Create a Non-RAID or virtual disk on the server.

-2. Check if other systems except for the management node have cobblerd running.
-If yes, then stop the Cobbler container using the following commands: ``docker rm -f cobbler`` and ``docker image rm -f cobbler``.
+2. Check if other systems except for the control plane have xcatd running.
+If yes, then stop the xCAT service using the following commands: ``systemctl stop xcatd``.

 3. On the server, go to ``BIOS Setup -> Network Settings -> PXE Device``.
 For each listed device (typically 4), configure an active NIC under ``PXE device settings``